Music Troll - Home Page Link WPGC People:

 On the Demise of Elliott & Woodside at Q107:

 Why did the team break up?
 I broke up the team.
 Elliott was doing boatloads of cocaine and wouldn't stop, so I organized a confrontation.
-The show sucked because Elliott was fried every morning.
+The show ran out of steam for the obvious reasons.
 Back then everyone in broadcasting knew that drugs were being consumed but it was an unspoken thing.
 Management didn't want to hear about it nor did they want to deal with it.

 Long story short, the team broke up and I was pretty much black balled in broadcasting for turning Elliott in.
 PD's were afraid to hire me thinking that I was a snitch and would be causing trouble.
 Hey, I did cocaine too.
 I'm no angel when it comes to that.
 But I stopped doing it when I found out what it was doing to me.
 Elliott continued.
 Elliott has admitted to me that I was responsible for saving his life.